pebble-dev/pebble.nix/README.md

 - `cloudPebble`: Whether to connect via a CloudPebble connection.
 Requires logging into Rebble via `pebble login`.
 - `packages`: Any extra tools to use during development.
 - `CFLAGS`: Extra flags to pass to the compiler during app builds.
+- `withCoreDevices`: Whether to use Core Devices' new pebble-tool, updated to work with Python 3.
+Defaults to `false`.

 ### App Store Builds